fsvarn/GLASSx/README.md

 Key parts of the data model are represented in the barcode.

 ### Data Release version spring 2022.
-The data available here marks the third release of the GLASS project dataset, which is managed internally using the PostgreSQL database management system.
-The data available here represents the `spring-2022` snapshot of our dataset as described in the upcoming GLASS manuscript that will soon be published.
+The data analyzed using this code was part of the third release of the GLASS dataset which was made available in spring 2022.
+This dataset is managed internally using the PostgreSQL database management system.
 These data are under active curation so future versions will include additional data as well as correct potential errors.

 #### Data Download
 The GLASS data can be downloaded from the `Tables` page [here](https://www.synapse.org/#!Synapse:syn17038081/tables/) and the `Files` page [here](https://www.synapse.org/#!Synapse:syn26465623).
 It is also possible to query the data directly using the the API by using queries.
 You can read more about that [here](https://docs.synapse.org/articles/tables.html).